SpaceX IPO: How It Could Hit Your Pension

 The honest answer is: not much, if you are in a standard market-cap-weighted index fund.
 But there are things worth considering:

 • Understand what you own.
 Check your pension and ISA fund holdings periodically.
 Know which indices your funds track and what companies are being added.
+Our guide to reading an ETF factsheet can help.

 • Consider equal-weight funds.
 Funds like the Invesco S&P 500 Equal Weight ETF (RSP) give every company in the index the same weighting regardless of market cap.
 This dramatically reduces your exposure to any single overvalued constituent.
 It is not a perfect solution, but it blunts the worst of the forced-buying dynamic.